aleksgorbenko/aleksgorbenko.dev/content/now/index.md

 ## Automation

 One of the big goals for 2020 for me was to automate a lot of things in life.
-The project is still onoging.
+The project is still ongoing.

 ## Knowledge Base Migration